April 29, 2024

 Don’t underestimate what freelancers can get done in 15 minutes to build your business.

 I wish I could say I get paid direct deposit from every client as soon as I turn in my article, but that’s not the case.
 Some freelance clients pay me via PayPal, Stripe, Venmo, Waze, Bill.com, some pay directly into my bank account, and others via a check in the mail.
-There are a ton of apps for writers and freelancers that can help you get paid.
+There are a ton of apps for writers and freelancers that can help you get paid for various types of freelance jobs.

 As a freelancer, it’s important to have a solid savings safety net in place because it can take months to get paid for your assignment sometimes.
 (I address the money decisions you should make before going full-time freelance in this blog post.)